The Binti Circle

 We come from a long line of women who have survived with their dignity and humanity intact with courage and resilience.
 In our circle we share how we have honored and honor our queens, our mothers, throughout our caregiving journey.
 We share our pain points, trials and tribulations in a no judgment zone.
 How we use faith, love, hope and grace to be our guides.
 How we remind ourselves of the importance of togetherness, sisterhood, and “selfullness”…that sweet spot between selfish and selfless.

-We meet the 4th Friday of every month for “Feel Good Fridays”, so if you would like to join our tribe and get support from life-minded women, please sign up below…
+We meet the 4th Friday of every month for “Feel Good Fridays”, so if would like to get support from life-minded women…